 Good savings habits start at home.
 Whether you’re budgeting, saving, making retirement decisions, or assessing work-place benefits, share the choices you make with your children, no matter their age.

 Saving money is one of the most important aspects of building wealth and having a secure financial foundation.
 Yet many of us have learned the importance of saving money through trial and error, and more importantly, experience.
 In school, we aren’t really taught about the importance of saving and many of us find that as adults, we have to fend for ourselves.
 But there are ways to empower the next generation, and that starts by teaching children the importance of saving from a young age.
 If you are a parent, in keeping with the America Saves Week theme of the day, family savings day, here are a few ways to teach your children about saving money.
+But for more information, why not read this article titled: ‘Teaching Your Children How To Save Money At A Young Age – Affordable Comfort‘.

 START WITH A PIGGY BANK